mitchellwaite/OpenCV_VS2017/README.md

 ## Manual Install
 Alternatively, install OpenCV from `https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.4.0/opencv-3.4.0-vc14_vc15.exe/download`

-## OpenCV with extra goodies
+## OpenCV with extra goodies and Debug Libs
 The chocolatey version doesn't come with all the extra modules and non-free algorithms.
-If you need those, download this package: `https://drive.google.com/file/d/193m8zam2k2ybu3BZ2iF2me07hrGS5_Iw/view`.
+If you need those, or need the debug version of OpenCV, download this package: `https://drive.google.com/file/d/193m8zam2k2ybu3BZ2iF2me07hrGS5_Iw/view`.

 This package only supports VC15/Visual Studio 2017.
 Drop the `tools` folder from the 7z file in to C:, and follow the instructions from step 3 for VS2017.

 Step 3: Install Visual Studio  2015 or 2017.
 Ensure you have "Desktop Development with C++" support enabled.